 Compare millions of holidays from only £85 with 33 travel agents! cheekytrip.com/benidorm

-Benidorm may not be everyone’s mug of tea but if you’re searching for all of the attractions of a massive scale resort then go there as there are none better.
+Benidorm may not be everyone’s cup of tea but if you’re searching for all of the attractions of a massive scale resort there are few better.
 5,000,000 visitors cannot be wrong.
 It is a common parable that Benidorm is nothing apart from a lot of Brit bars tempting thousands of rowdy beer louts.
 Wrong.

 Benidorm pulls visitors from every part of Europe and is an intensely family oriented resort with something for everybody.
 Actually the commonest language you can hear as you ramble the streets is Spanish as the resort caters well for its own folks.
 Tourism dates back to the early 1960s when Benidorm was not more than a tiny fishing port centred on a domed church next to Piazza del Castillo.

 Today Piazza del Castillo is known as Placa del Castell thanks to the expansion of the Valencian language but the usual church remains on its rocky headland surrounded by an impossible to believe number of hostels, studio blocks, bars and cafes a visitor might be forgiven for believing they were in Las Vegas instead of on the coast of Spain.
 The tallest building is the Gran Hotel Bali at 186 metres.
 The old church of San Jaime is the ultimate spot from which to describe the geography of Benidorm as it is the center of the old city which splits the resort into 2 parts.

 To the north is Playa Levante, a 2km long beach of golden sand with proscribed traffic access along the promenade and the livelier of the resort’s 2 main beaches.